Frequently Asked Questions.

 What is the Currency?

 Pounds.
 The venue is in Northern Ireland which uses the pound.
-However we are JUST over the border from the Republic of Ireland so any time in Dublin or South of the venue will require Euros (don’t ask us why, the national history is complicated).
+However we are JUST over the border from the Republic of Ireland so any time in Dublin or South of the venue will require Euros.

 The Wise App was recommended to us by one of our vendors.
 It allows you to watch the exchange rate daily and quickly purchase pounds/euros when the conversion is working in our favor.
 While in the UK/Europe, the Wise app may be more widely accepted than Venmo & Apple Pay.